SuperOfficeDocs/superoffice-docs/docs/database/tables/reasonstalled.md

 ---
-uid: table-reasonstalled
+uid: table-ReasonStalled
-title: reasonstalled table
+title: ReasonStalled table
 description: Why was the sale marked as stalled so.generated: true
 keywords:
   - "database"
   - "ReasonStalled"
-so.date: 03.22.2021
+so.date: 11.02.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# reasonstalled Table (154)
+# ReasonStalled Table (154)

-reasonstalled MDO list item table.
+ReasonStalled MDO list item table.
 Why was the sale marked as stalled

 ## Fields